TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us006/01.requirements-engineering/readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** The user must be logged in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
+* **AC2:** There must be an open discussion posted.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC3:** The text box must have the minimum number of characters present:
+	.
+If so, the system accepts and displays a success message (pop-up) and publishes the comment.
+	.
+If not, the system prompts the user (pop-up) to enter a minimum of X characters and does not publish the comment.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "us001" and "us002" since we have the need to be registered and logged in.

 ### 1.5 Input and Output Data